NicoVIII/url-rotation-browser-extension/README.md

 ## Development

 You should use the devcontainer for VScode to develop this.
-You can build this with `dotnet run build`.
+You can build this and enter watch mode with `dotnet run watch`.
 After that you can open `about:debugging` in Firefox and add the manifest.json as a temporary extension for testing.